tomhillmeyer/capacitimer/README.md

 `YOUR_IP_ADDRESS/display`

-You can also access them at the following, if you don't know the IP address of your server:
+You can also access these pages at `capacitimer.local` which is especially helpful if you're using this app often in environments where the IP address may be changing.

 `capactimer.local/control`